 Ohisamaya (おひさまや)

 Off the main road near Sendai Station, Ohisamaya is a cafe selling organic and macrobiotic cuisine.
-The spot, started by Shigihara-san (鴫原さん) and her business partner in 1981, has been loved by locals who prefer to eat healthily.
-While meat and fish were served when it first opened, the restaurant’s menu was largely veganized the following year to cater to the requests of the restaurant’s customers.
+While meat and fish were served when it first opened, the restaurant’s menu was largely veganized the following year to cater to customer requests.
 Thanks to their requests, we can enjoy vegan and vegetarian food in Sendai’s city center.
+Besides the incredible lunch plate, you can also order bento boxes to take away!

 Petit une feuille (プティアンフィユ)